mmunz/fdcs/README.md

 - drop all privileges in the container and run as logged in user
 - readonly root filesystem
-- all setuid binaries removed in the docker-debian-chroot image
+- all setuid binaries were removed in the docker-debian-chroot image
 - only the fdcs-entry script is allowed to be executed as fdcs user with sudo
-- The container runs with limited resources (cpu/ram) and has its own network
+- Each container runs with limited resources (cpu/ram/ulimits) and has its own network

-If you find vulnerabilities or have some suggestions, how to make this safer: please let me know.
+If you find vulnerabilities or have some suggestions how to make this safer: please let me know.

 ## Known limitations